RE-QDA/requal/README.md

-You can install the development version of `requal` from [GitHub](https://github.com/) by following these steps (assuming you have R installed on your machine :
+You can install the development version of `requal` from [GitHub](https://github.com/) by following these steps (assuming you have R installed on your machine):

-1.  download the current release of \`requal\`\` from [Releases](https://github.com/RE-QDA/requal/releases).
+1. Download the current release of `requal` from [Releases](https://github.com/RE-QDA/requal/releases).
-2.  install `remotes` package by running `install.packages("remotes")` command in R console.
+2. Install the `remotes` package by running `install.packages("remotes")` command in R console.
-3.  install `requal` package by running `remotes::install_local(file.choose())` and selecting the downloaded `requal` release file on your hard-drive.
+3. Install the `requal` package by running `remotes::install_local(file.choose())` and selecting the downloaded release file on your hard-drive.

 ## Usage

-The `requal` `shiny` application can be launched with the following
+The `requal` app can be launched from the R console with the following
 command:

 ``` r
 requal::run_app(options = list("launch.browser"))
 ```

+On the first launch of the app, use the “Create” menu to set up a new project by providing a name a selecting a folder for your project.
+The app will create an SQLite database file with the `.requal` extension and start up the project.

-The application runs in your browser and provides basic functionality for annotating texts with codes.
+`requal` is a `shiny` application that runs in your browser and provides basic functionality for annotating documents in plain text with user-defined codes.
 The annotated text segments can be filtered and exported.
 More functions are coming up.

 ## Acknowledgement